What does a typical day on inpatient look like?

 How much elective time do residents get?
 Which electives are most popular with your residents?

-Residents get a total of 20 weeks of elective time, the majority of it is during our 3rd year.
-We have great relationships with many of the specialists in the area and even give out a yearly “Golden Apple” award to our best non-faculty teachers!
-Popular electives include nephrology, pulmonology, and general and specialty pediatrics to name a few.
+During second and third year, you get plenty of elective time to explore your different interests.
+During second year there are approximately 10 weeks of elective time and during third year there are approximately 20 weeks of elective time!
+We have great relationships with many of the specialists in the area and even give out a yearly “Golden Apple” award to our best non-faculty teachers.
+Popular electives include nephrology, pulmonology, infectious disease/HIV medicine, general and specialty pediatrics, street medicine, LGBTQ+ health, and student health at CSULB, to name a few.
 This is also the time residents use to go on international trips or other away rotations.

 How do the OB experiences of your residents compare to other programs?

-Intern year each resident spends 7 week at White Memorial on Labor and Delivery with the goal of participating in 40 vaginal deliveries.
+Intern year each resident spends 6 weeks at White Memorial on Labor and Delivery with the goal of participating in 20-40 vaginal deliveries.
 It’s a high volume service, so our residents get a lot of hands-on experience.
 We’re required to complete another 3-4 weeks of OB second year, but have the option to complete this time at our home institution.
-We also participate in prenatal care in our clinic and continuity deliveries of our clinic patients, with most residents getting to the goal of 50 total deliveries.
-We also have a Maternity Health AOC, which facilitates more OB experiences for interested residents.
+We also participate in prenatal care in our clinic and continuity deliveries of our clinic patients, with most residents getting to the goal of 40 total deliveries, with 10 of those being continuity deliveries.
+The second year on the family medicine service and senior resident on nights manage our laboring patients in the hospital, and the resident who has been performing the prenatal care is called in for the delivery.
+For interested residents, we have a Maternity Health Area of Concentration (AOC) which facilitates more OB experiences than those already built into the curriculum.

 Does your program offer abortion training?